-- The financial condition of the System, - Past and expected trends in the financial progress of the System, - The employer's contributions for Fiscal Year ending 2019, and - Information required by the financial statements.
+- The financial condition of the System, - Past and expected trends in the financial progress of the System, - The employer's contributions for the fiscal year ending 2020, and - Information required by the financial statements.

 In the balance of this Board Summary, we present the basis upon which this year's valuation was completed and the key findings of this valuation including a summary of all key financial results.